2017: “Healthy Choices”

 management solution, managed network services, or perhaps IP telephony.

-different.
-Becoming truly effective selling any of these add-ons requires substantial investment and potentially an acquisition
+be someone totally different.
+Becoming truly effective selling any of these add-ons requires substantial investment and potentially

 One last challenge is that the monthly seat-based